Create Your First Project

 LOGLINE

-Night stretches into early morning and the pressure cooker boils.
+Night stretches and the pressure cooker boils.
 Martin sits a test devised by a child.
 Dayne returns stolen money.
 Macca tries to hold the line.
 Doug rants about clichés while becoming one.
 And a ritual estimation becomes a forced act of forgiveness.

 SYNOPSIS

-Meanwhile, the Tupperware party at Valda’s disintegrates spectacularly.
+Meanwhile, the Tupperware party at Valda’s disintegrates completely.
 Gyppo proposes a sex game, gets slapped multiple times, and doubles down with a misogynist rant disguised as a joke.
 Nay calls out his incel logic.
 Ginny declares she wants a baby.
 Gary panics.
 Domingo gives a speech about being placed in a chair.
-And Yolanda, ever the mood-shifter, tries to wrap the bride in toilet paper.
+And Yolanda, ever the mood-shifter, suggests the fun semi-trad thing to do at doe-shows; wrap the bride in toilet paper.
 Instead, they wrap Domingo.

 At Yonni’s, Karen forces Martin into the final act of estimation.
 They place four photos and a lucky keyring into a box.
 This, they say, is her brother; the man who killed Martin’s father.
 It’s not much, she admits.
 But it’s “all we’ve got.”
 And now it’s Martin’s job to forgive him.